-During the first two weeks of each semester, because of the large number of reserve items coming in to the Circulation Desk, we guarantee that requested items will be processed within two weeks.
-For the rest of the semester, Circulation Desk staff can usually process most reserve requests within 24 hours.
+During the first two weeks of each semester, because of the large number of reserve items coming in to Library Services, we guarantee that requested items will be processed within two weeks.
+For the rest of the semester, Library Services staff can usually process most reserve requests within 24 hours.
 All reserve items are processed on a first come, first served basis.
 You will be notified when your list has been processed and the items are available for use.
 Please do not assign reserve readings prior to notification.

 It is the responsibility of the faculty member to seek copyright permission for photocopies of items, which are not covered by the "fair use" provisions of Title 17, Section 107 of the Copyright Act.
 Written documentation of copyright permission is required to place items on reserve for material not covered by the "fair use" provisions.
 For the convenience of faculty members, however, UNI has provided a sample letter to request copyright permission as well as "How To" information.